spdx/spdx-3-model/serialization/README.md

 - single artifact under license expression of listed and custom licenses
 - two artifacts under same license expression of listed and custom licenses

-### Security profile use cases
+### Security Profile use cases

 The following list begins with base examples and sequentially adds expositional elements and relationships step-by-step:

 - An initial set of vulnerability elements
 - Adding vulnerability elements with security external reference types including *FIXME*
 - Adding `hasAssociatedVulnerability` relationship between a vulnerability element and a software profile element
 - Adding multiple `hasAssessmentFor` relationships for vulnerability assessment relationships between vulnerability element and package element for VEX, CVSS, etc. to communicate, e.g.,
-  - Changes to a vulnerability element’s status affecting a specific package element using VEX (Vulnerability Exploitability eXchange) (see the serialized examples listed in Syntax under each vulnerability assessment relationship class definition)
+  - Changes to a vulnerability element’s status affecting a specific package element using VEX (Vulnerability Exploitability eXchange) (see the serialized examples listed in *Syntax* under each vulnerability assessment relationship class definition)
   - How a vulnerability element may be fixed for a particular software package element
   - Results of a vulnerability scan or audit
 - Adding `foundBy`, `publishedBy`, `reportedBy` relationships between an agent element and a vulnerability element

 ### Build Profile use cases